Admission to Rickmansworth School

 Information for a place through Secondary Transfer, In-Year Admissions and for our Sixth Form is contained in this section.

-Secondary Transfer - Year 7
+Secondary Transfer for Year 7 Entry In September 2024

 We are dedicated to maintaining community and family at the centre of our ethos with the proximity and sibling criteria, whilst retaining partial selection through academic ability and musical aptitude.